-A request for an informal hearing must be made in writing or orally and delivered to the PHA either in person or by first class mail, by the close of the business day, no later than 10 business days from the date of the PHA's notification of denial of admission.
+A request for an informal hearing must be made in writing and delivered to the HACW either in person or by first class mail, by the close of the business day, no later than ten (10) business days from the date of the HACW's notification of denial of admission.

-The PHA will schedule and send written notice or set up the informal hearing by phone within 10 business days of the family's request.
+The HACW will schedule and send written notice of the informal hearing within 10 business days of the family's request.